 You need three things: an Ultra HD Blu-ray player, an Ultra HD TV and some discs, obviously.
 There are a few important caveats, though.

-First, you'll need to make sure your TV supports the HDMI 2.0 standard.
+First, you'll need to make sure your TV supports at least the HDMI 2.0 standard.
 Most TVs from the last year or so will, but very cheap models and some models from 2014 or earlier might not.
-Check your manual or Google the model number to find out.
+Check your manual or Google the model number to find out – the even newer HDMI 2.1 standard should also be fine.

 Also, only the very latest TVs sold in 2016 onwards will support HDR pictures.
 That's because HDR requires TVs that can display more colours and have a higher peak brightness.